Are you planning to visit Mexico? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Mexico.

 Electricity in Mexico

-In Mexico the power plugs and sockets are of type A and B. The standard voltage is 127 V and the standard frequency is 60 Hz.
+In Mexico the power plug sockets are of type A and B. The standard voltage is 127 V and the frequency is 60 Hz.

 Power plug adapter needed in Mexico?